Visa-L1.com

 Standardizing Owner Salary, Insurance, and Income Tax: Building a 12-Month Employment Record

-The most common paradox in Vietnamese L-1A cases: a company owner has run the business for ten years but lacks a single document proving an employment relationship with their own company.
-This guide covers the four essential documents needed—appointment decision, employment contract, salary transfers, insurance, and personal income tax—with a 12-month timeline before filing.
+The most common paradox in Southeast Asian L-1A applications: a business owner running a company for a decade but lacking a single document proving an employment relationship with their own company.
+This guide walks through the four essential documents—appointment decision, employment contract, salary transfers, insurance, and personal income tax—with a 12-month timeline before filing.

 Standardizing Owner Salary, Insurance, and Income Tax: Building a 12-Month Employment Record